hugowangler/D7050E/HOME_EXAM.md

 The type checker was fully implemented by me and it rejects ill-typed programs according to the above type checking rules.

-It is also able to report multiple type erros while at the same time not report other errors originating from an earlier detected error.
-This was done by maintaining a vector containing all of the detected type errors during the type checking of the program.
+It is also able to report multiple type errors while at the same time not report other errors originating from an earlier detected error.
+This was done by maintaining a vector containing all the detected type errors during the type checking of the program.
 Then every time a type error is detected the error is pushed onto the vector and the type checker determines, if possible, the type that would have resulted if the expression was correctly typed.
-To demonstrate this consider the following code
+To demonstrate this, consider the following code

 ```rust
 let a: bool = 5 + 5;